AgoraIO/video-sdk-samples-unity/README.md

 1. **Open the project**

-    1. Unzip the cloned project and open it the Unity editor.
+    1. In Unity Hub, Open `video-sdk-samples-unity`, Unity Editor opens the project.

+       Unity Editor warns of compile errors.
+Don't worry, you fix them when you import Video SDK for Unity.

     1. Unzip [the latest version of the Agora Video SDK](https://docs.agora.io/en/sdks?platform=unity) to a local folder.

    1. In **Unity**, click **Assets** > **Import Package** > **Custom Package**.

    1. Navigate to the Video SDK package and click **Open**.

    1. In **Import Unity Package**, click **Import**.

+      Unity recompiles the Video SDK samples for Unity and the warnings disappear.

 1. **Modify the project configuration**

-   The app loads connection parameters from the [`config.json`](.Assets/agora-manager/config.json) file.
+   The app loads connection parameters from [`./Assets/agora-manager/config.json`](./Assets/agora-manager/config.json) .
 Ensure that the file is populated with the required parameter values before running the application.

     - `uid`: The user ID associated with the application.
     - `appId`: (Required) The unique ID for the application obtained from [Agora Console](https://console.agora.io).